On this page, you'll find tips for communicating well during a lived experience opportunity.

 Complicated language can feel intimidating and confusing, potentially putting people off going further in the process.

-Take time to consider how much information you need to provide, you will always need to write an opportunity description as this is your key tool to communicate information about your opportunity.
-You may also want to consider the following:
+Take time to consider how much information you need to give.
+You'll always need to write an opportunity description, as this is your essential tool to communicate information about your opportunity.

-- Is it necessary or helpful to write a role description outlining any skills and experience it requires?
-Remember; less is more, so although it’s important to include all relevant information, keep it short and succinct.
+- Would it be helpful to write a role description outlining any skills and experience your opportunity needs?
+Remember to keep it short and succinct.

-- Will you want people to apply for a specific role or will an informal conversation be sufficient?
-You may find asking people to complete a simple application form if so.
+- Do you want people to apply for a specific role?
+It might be helpful to ask people to fill in a simple application form if so.
 Download an example application form.

 - Where will you be promoting your opportunity?
-E.g. Website, notice board, e-bulletin, social media You will need to communicate in a slightly different way depending on the route you choose.
-We recommend using multiple routes and tweaking your communication style to suit this whilst ensuring your message remains the same.
+On a website, notice board, e-bulletin or social media?
+You'll need to communicate in different ways depending on the method you choose.
+We recommend using multiple paths and tweaking your communication style for each.
+Just make sure your core message stays the same.

-- Who are you aiming to communicate with?
-Some methods of communication will reach your audience better than others
+- Who are you hoping to communicate with?
+Some methods of communication will speak to specific audiences better than others.

-- When meeting with people face to face or speaking over the phone you also need to think about how you are communicating, it’s important follow the guidance above also bearing in mind you need to be responsive and connect with people on a human level.
-Be yourself, don’t over complicate anything and be responsive and understanding.
+- When meeting with people face to face or speaking over the phone, you also need to think about how you are communicating.
+Be responsive, and try to connect with people on a human level.
+Be yourself, don’t overcomplicate things, and be understanding.

 If you're asking people to join a one-off focus group or discussion event, a group agreement lets everyone know where they stand and helps to create a safe space for openness and honesty.
-If you're setting up a regular forum, make sure you have some terms of reference in place so that expectations are clear.
+If you're setting up a regular forum, make sure you have some terms of reference in place to define expectations.